Mazda Familia: Eighth generation (BH/BA; 1994)

-The rare North American ES model came with the Miata (NA)'s 1.8-liter twin-cam engine (though the internals were not entirely the same), all-wheel disc brakes, and dual stabilizer bars.
+The rare North American ES model came with the Miata (NA)'s 1.8-litre twin-cam engine (though the internals were not entirely the same), all-wheel disc brakes, and dual stabilizer bars.
 The same car went on sale in Australia in the second half of 1994 with a fully featured BP-ZE engine.
 The Protegé became classified as a "compact car" for the 1995 model year in North America.

 A version with Mazdaspeed accessories was released in Japan and Philippines.
 It came equipped with Mazdaspeed wrap around bodykit, Mazdaspeed rear spoiler, Momo steering wheel, 15-inch Rota Astral wheels wrapped in 195/55R15 Bridgestone Potenza RE01 tires, Mazdaspeed strut tower bar, Eibach springs, gas-charged shock absorbers, swaybars and Mazdaspeed exhaust made by Yumex.

 The Familia/Protegé/323 was facelifted in October 1996, with a newer somewhat calmer style.
 This generation was discontinued in 1998 in most markets, but continued to be available in some markets until 1999 or 2000.
 For example, the 3-door hatchback was available in Europe until October 2000.